aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-mail-merge-pdf-to-word-conversion/_index.md

 ﻿---
-title: How to Mail Merge PDF to Word Conversion – Aspose.Words for Java
+title: How to Mail Merge PDF to Word Conversion in Java
 articleTitle: How to Mail Merge PDF to Word Conversion
 linktitle: How to Mail Merge PDF to Word Conversion
 type: docs